 28. Owl Leg Tattoo

 The owl is associated with wisdom, magic, and mystery.
-For some, it brings good luck, or it could be linked to the afterlife.
+For some, it brings good luck or could be linked to the afterlife.
 The bird is also important to various cultures, including the Native Americans, who believed it to be a guardian of knowledge and related to the spiritual world.
-There are several meanings associated with the owl and various ways to design it, including a skull or dreamcatcher.
+Several meanings are associated with the owl and various ways to design it, including a skull or dreamcatcher.
 The species you chose to depict can also slightly alter your ink’s meaning.
 You can choose a realistic owl tattoo or get creative with color, opting for a bright and bold design like American Traditional tattoos or using the watercolor tattoo technique.
 The leg is an appealing spot to show off your tattoo or cover it up, and you can get creative with your placement depending on how discreet you want it to be.

 29. Joker Leg Tattoo

 The Joker makes for an interesting and symbolic design.
 He is Batman’s arch-nemesis and a supervillain but is one of the most beloved bad guys because people can relate to several of the Joker’s qualities.
 He is often associated with darkness and rebellion but can also represent determination and perseverance.
 When including an image of Harley Quinn, your piece can take on new meaning and be linked with passion, undying love, and obsession.
-The makeup, scars and even tattooed appearance of the Joker make for a striking piece.
+The makeup, scars, and even tattooed appearance of the Joker make for a striking piece.
 For this reason, a Joker tattoo often looks best in colored ink to fully show off the detailing.

 30. Leg Name Tattoos